Karthikvenkat1/karthikvenkat1/README.md

 ---

 ## 📝 3.
-Text Summarization Using BERT
+Text Summarization Using T5

 An NLP application designed to generate concise summaries from longer text using transformer-based models.